abarnea/pw-dvc-workflow/DVC_SETUP.md

 The benefits of creating such a data pipeline lies in the ability to <i>reproduce</i> this pipeline whenever you want without having to waste time to re-train your model, since it's all cached and version tracked!

+Now, after running all of these commands and creating your stages, you will have both a `dvc.yaml` and `dvc.lock` file.
+The `dvc.yaml` file is the editable document containing your stages, and the `dvc.lock` file is a backend DVC file for reading your stage (DON'T EDIT THE LOCK FILE).
+You'll need to push these files to Github after creating the stages using `git add .gitignore data/.gitignore dvc.yaml` and `git commit -m "Define pipeline`.

-To run this pipeline, simply type `dvc repro`, and the pipeline will launch!
+Finally, to run this pipeline, simply type `dvc repro`, and the pipeline will launch!
 If you would like to pull updated data first before running the pipeline, you can run `dvc repro --pull` instead.